What’s involved in hosting a JDRF One Walk

 - Financial responsibilities: Manage the banking and receipting administration, oversee any funds you receive at your JDRF One Walk e.g. raffle, BBQ funds raised etc

-Most Walks are held on a Saturday or Sunday in October when the capital cities Walks are held.
-You may also want to consider holding your Walk on World Diabetes Day which falls this year on Saturday 14th November.
+Most One Walks are held on a Saturday or Sunday in October when the capital city One Walks are.
+You may also want to consider holding your Walk in the week of World Diabetes Day which falls this year on Wednesday 14 November.
 This may help you gain media attention in your community and bring added awareness to the difference between type 1 and type 2 diabetes.

 Local councils may be able to provide advice, assist with road closures if required and advise of any site fees and guidelines that may apply.